wp-plugins/backwpup/readme.txt

 = 1.1.0 =
 * added fuction to check/update job settings
 * added no ajax bucket list to job page
-* changed error handling a bit and remove PHP errors that can't handeld.
+* changed error handling a bit and remove PHP errors that can't handeld
 * fixed problem with not compiled --enable-memory-limit in php
 * removed setting for memory limit use WP filter and default now (256M)
 * now a time limit of 5 mins is set again for job execution but it will be resettet on every message. (prevent never ending jobs.)
-* added a shutdown function if __destruct not called for job.
+* added a shutdown function if __destruct not called for job
+* added more flexible Backup file selection

 = 1.0.10 =
 * fix  "Undefined index: dbshortinsert"